RustGrid/rustgrid-agent/docs/operations.md

 ## Deployment

 Production uses the standalone Docker Sandboxes CLI.
-Install Docker Desktop and `sbx`, authenticate Codex through Docker's credential proxy, and configure `executor.kind` as `docker_sandbox`.
+Install `sbx` using Docker's current instructions for a supported macOS or Ubuntu Linux host, authenticate Codex through Docker's credential proxy, and configure `executor.kind` as `docker_sandbox`.

 Run one `serve` process per worker identity.
 Authenticate it with